Tips and ideas for your safety committee

 Tips for your annual review

-An annual review of your safety program does not need to be done all at once.
-Consider creating a road map by choosing 1-2 topics per month to evaluate.
+An annual review of your safety program does not need to be done simultaneously.
+Consider creating a road map by choosing 1-2 monthly topics to evaluate.

 Your bulletin board (physical or digital) is a valuable resource for providing information to all workers.